abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/tsp.rst

     ..  topic:: What is a smart pointer?

         A *smart pointer* is a class that behaves like a pointer.
+It's main advantage is that it destroys the object it points to when the smart pointer class is itself destroyed [#smart_pointer_destroyed]_.
+        This behaviour
-It's main advantage is that it destroys the object it points to when the smart pointer class is itself destroyed.
-This behaviour ensures that, no matter what happens (exceptions, wrong ownership of pointees, bad programming, etc.), the pointed object will be destroyed as soon as the pointer object is out of scope and destroyed.
+        ensures that, no matter what happens (exceptions, wrong ownership of pointees, bad programming, etc.), the pointed object will be destroyed as soon as the pointer object is out of scope and destroyed.

+        ..  [#smart_pointer_destroyed] Several scenarii are possible.
+With reference counting, when more than one pointer refer to an object, it is only when the last pointer referring to the object is destroyed that the the object itself is destroyed.
+If you want to know more about this technique, look up *RAII* (Resource Acquisition Is Initialization).